funsionx/axum-rps-game/README.md

 # Rock-Paper-Scissors game

-Minigame written in Rust in my free time using Axum web-framework.
+Mini game written in Rust in my free time using Axum web-framework.
+Don't consider it as a serious project, I was bored in sad rainy day :)

 ## Used tools
 All REST and CRUD logic was implemented by backend.
-In frontend I used only 1 request with js.
+In frontend I used only 1 fetch().

 Backend:
 - [Tokio](https://tokio.rs) - for async runtime